ElvisWang2010/WROFE-2025/Building Instructions/Building Instructions.md

 </br>

 #### 4. Use Advanced IP Scanner or Angry IP Scanner to find the IP address of your Raspberry Pi.
-*The IP range to scan should be the same range of your computer’s IP address.
+*The IP range to scan should be the same as your computer’s IP address.
 For example, my computer’s IP address is 172.16.0.223.
-The scan range is 172.16.0.1~172.16.0.254 (or 255) After scan is complete, Uncheck “View-&gt;Show Dead”.
+The scan range is 172.16.0.1~172.16.0.254 (or 255) After the scan is complete, Uncheck “View-&gt;Show Dead”.
 Check “View-&gt;Show Details Pane” so that you can see the detailed pane on the right side as shown below.
 Navigate through the list of devices found, looking for “ROS Image …” as shown below.*